parrotbait/CorkWeather/README.md

 # Cork Weather

+NOTE: I recently started playing around with SwiftUI so this has affects the min OS and the Info page :)

 ![Badge](https://build.appcenter.ms/v0.1/apps/e7027ca3-de06-426f-9af4-0d73431401b8/branches/master/badge)

 This app is a bit of a fun/joke app created as a learning experience for myself.